karomancer/portfolio-nextjs/site/src/content/portfolio/materia-magica.md

 ## The outcome

-The clock merged on Valentine's Day 2026, to a review from Rugged's Elisa Crescentini that any engineer would frame: "Woooooooaaaahhhh.
-The big feat is merged."
-It is now the first thing every visitor to materiamagica.com sees.
+The clock merged on Valentine's Day 2026 and is now the first thing every visitor to [materiamagica.com](https://www.materiamagica.com) sees.

 A year in, I still have never met Materia Magica.
 I just keep shipping through Rugged, and the work keeps coming back.
 So does the trust: Rugged now includes KACHOW! in its own proposals, in slides Dan built that introduce the extended team by name and school.

-For a subcontractor, that is the whole scoreboard: the work returns, and your name ends up on the pitch deck.
+Modernizing this game is a monumental and extremely fulfilling project that Rugged Software is delighted to work on.
+It has all work one can imagine from web development to old school game development, animation work to pixel art and sound design, with interesting unique problems like translating ASCII art to pixel art, building telnet relays, and parsing mysterious messages and data files.
+It's a greenfield project with lots of opportunity for trying out new ideas.

+I hope I will get to continue to be a part of it!